 So, I mentioned winning awards and it is this kind of recognition that can really help to boost your reputation, or at the very least your perceived reputation – which is pretty much the same thing.
 However, the primary way you achieve a good reputation is by delivering a truly great service to your customers.

-Making more money can sometimes mean that you need more staff or another office or retail premises…but not always.
+Making more money can sometimes mean that you need more staff or another office or retail premises.
 If you have more capacity at your current staffing levels, winning more business will help you increase your profits without the need for more people or space.

 Its important that you understand what your capacity levels are and how much more work you can take.
 More profit doesn’t always mean more customers.
-It might be a simple case of increasing your prices in some areas or upselling your existing customers with more products and services.
+It might be a simple case of increasing your prices in some areas or up-selling to your existing customers.
 Or it might be a case of streamlining certain parts of your business to make the run more efficiently.

 There is growing evidence to suggest that by creating the right culture in your workplace, you will be more profitable as a business.
 Your culture is not necessarily about what you do but about how you do it and why.
 Its your code of behaviour and must shine through every part of your business from how you work internally with your colleagues to how you interact with your customers.